Tapestry with intricate design patterns

 CHamoru | Washington | Instagram

 Roquin-Jon Quichocho Siongco is originally from Yigu, Guåhan (Guam).
 They are a multidisciplinary artist that draws from their CHamoru heritage and Queer experiences.
 For Roquin, it is imperative that their work honors cultural customs that have survived throughout generations and has been persevered in the face of colonial erasure.
-By acknowledging these international practices and learning where they come from, their work holds the solid foundation it maintains as contemporary Pasifika art.
+By acknowledging these international practices and learning where they come from, their work holds the solid foundation it maintains as contemporary Pasifik art.
 Because of this, their work is able to take on new shapes and experimental forms, innovative combinations of materials, and the building of cross-cultural relationships that may not have happened otherwise.

 2022 PNW Art headshot Melissa Shaginoff